Finding a Top Financial Advisor Firm in Texas

-The second firm on our list is Avalon Advisors LLC, with more than $6.5 billion in assets under management.
+The second firm on our list is Avalon Advisors LLC, with more than $7.3 billion in assets under management.
 The Houston-based firm also ranks first on SmartAsset’s list of the top 10 Houston financial advisor firms.
-It has 39 advisors on staff, including one certified financial planner (CFP), 10 chartered financial analysts (CFAs) and one certified public accountant (CPA).
+It has 46 advisors on staff, including two certified financial planners (CFPs), 10 chartered financial analysts (CFAs) and one certified public accountant (CPA).

 The firm is fee-based, meaning that in addition to fees, its investment employees sometimes earn commissions from selling certain financial products.
 However, the company does not subject that money to investment fees.
 The firm is still a fiduciary and must make decisions in the best interests of its clients.

 Avalon Investment & Advisory Background

 Avalon Advisors, LLC was founded in 2001.
 It is owned by a mix of employees and outside investors, including The Cynosure Group, a firm based in Salt Lake City that works with family offices.
 No one person or company owns more than 25% of Avalon.
 In addition to its office in Houston, the company also has a location in San Antonio.

 The basic services offered by the firm include wealth management and investment management.
 It also publishes monthly notes and yearly commentaries on market trends and general financial topics.

 Avalon Investment & Advisory Investment Strategy

 Avalon Advisors offers a large number of investing strategies, which are broken down into six main categories: